'I'm the comedy equivalent of a handyman': 10 questions for Hugh Dennis.Paul Coia, The Sunday Post, 20th March 2017

 BAFTA award-winning comedian Jon Holmes was axed from The Now Show - the hit Radio 4 programme he has appeared on for 18 years - when bosses told him 'we're recasting it with more women and diversity'.

-"It's not good for my image but I like cardigan's."Nick McGrath, The Sunday Express, 1st February 2015
+"It's not good for my image but I like cardigan's."Nick McGrath, The Daily Express, 1st February 2015

 There was a smart little sketch on The Now Show about NHS data, its sale and distribution, its users' choices.
 In a very few minutes it managed to be factual (the NHS intends to sell its clients' data, protected by pseudonymity but we can opt out) and entertaining (the ultimate deadline for opt outs is April so we'll probably put off doing anything for now).
 The joke was that however indignant we get about something the temptation to do nothing usually prevails.
 I laughed a lot.
 This is me to a T. I thereupon resolved that, when my leaflet advising me on the choice arrives, I will make a decision and act upon it at once.Gillian Reynolds, The Telegraph, 5th February 2014